Select Entry Accelerated Learning Program (SEALP)

 *Students reside within our designated neighbourhood area if their permanent residence is closest to Belmont High School in a straight line.

-- Select Entry Accelerated Learning Program Information Evening – Thursday 14th March 2019 @ 7PM, Location: SEALP Learning Centre.
-Enter via Digby Ave
+- Select Entry Accelerated Learning Program Information Evening – Wednesday 26th February 2020 @ 6:30PM, Location: Belmont High School – Performing Arts Centre.
+Enter via Rotherham Street

-- SEALP Testing: dates will available at the SEALP Information evening.
+- SEALP Testing: dates will be available at the SEALP Information evening, and are listed on the Application Form.

 - Please direct queries to BHS on 5243 5355.